What are the most traded forex pairs in the world? Knowing the top 10 forex pairs to trade is vital in helping you to make profitable moves.

 In 2019, this pair made up more than 9% of the total daily Forex transactions.

 Like other currency pairs, the strength of GBPUSD comes from the strength of the British and American economies.
 If the British economy grows faster than America, it is likely that the pound will be stronger against the Dollar.
 However, any better results from the American economy may reverse the scenario.
-Since the Brexit uncertainty has shaken the British economy, GBP has depreciated against USD in the past couple of years.
+Since the Brexit uncertainty has shaken the British economy, GBP has depreciated against the USD in the past couple of years.

-Just like EURUSD, GBPUSD is affected by interest rates announcements from the Bank of England (BoE) and the FED.
+Just like EURUSD, GBPUSD is affected by interest rate announcements from the Bank of England (BoE) and the FED.
 The subsequent difference between the interest rates on the Pound and the Dollar can have a great impact on the price of the GBPUSD pair.
 At the moment Brexit updates also have a significant effect on GBPUSD volatility too.

 USDJPY pair is also known as ‘the gopher’.
 USDJPY is one of the most-traded Forex pairs on the market, which represents approximately 13% of all daily Forex transactions in 2019.